PanopticalJS/panoptical/README.md

 - **Class patterns**: Try variations of CSS classes
 - **Parent-child relationships**: Find elements within containers

-**⚠️ Warning**: Auto-healing can make tests slower and sometimes mask real selector issues.
+**Warning**: Auto-healing can make tests slower and sometimes mask real selector issues.
 Use for experimentation and debugging, not for production reliability.

 ### **6. Screenshot Management**